-Paisley Primary School will follow HSCP 'Incident Log' to record any issues and will report any concerns about a child's safety to Children's Social Care.
+Paisley Primary School staff report any concerns about a child's safety to the Designated Safeguarding Leader and potentially Children's Social Care (Hull City Council).

-Paisley Primary School will develop approaches to educate children, young people and parents on the dangers of online grooming and sexting.
+Paisley Primary School will develop approaches to educate children, young people and parents on the dangers of online grooming and sexting, including through the Jigsaw curriculum.